 |Sponsor||Chief Financial Officer|

-The purpose of these procedures is to provide guidance to staff on the application of the University’s Sensitive Expenditure Policy.
-They should be read in conjunction with that Policy.
+The purpose of these procedures is to provide guidance to staff and other relevant individuals on the application of the University’s Sensitive Expenditure Policy.

-- only when the person approving the expenditure is satisfied that the principles in the Sensitive Expenditure Policy have been adequately met;
+i. only when the person approving the expenditure is satisfied that the principles in the Sensitive Expenditure Policy have been adequately met

-- before the expenditure is incurred, wherever practical;
+ii. before the expenditure is incurred, wherever practical

-- only when an approved budget and delegated authority exist;
+iii. only when an approved budget and delegated authority exist

-- by a person senior to the person who will benefit or who might be perceived to benefit from the sensitive expenditure.
+iv. by a person senior to the person who will benefit or who might be perceived to benefit from the sensitive expenditure

-(c) If staff are unsure about the escalation of approvals they should contact the Compliance Analyst in Financial Services.
+(f) If staff are unsure about the escalation of approvals they should contact the Compliance Analyst, Office of Risk, Assurance and Compliance.

 2. Claims and supporting documentation